|Evangelical:||Less than 1% (.21%)|

 Kosovo's citizens are the second poorest in Europe, after Moldova, with a per capita GDP (Gross Domestic Product) of $10,400 per person in 2017.
-An unemployment rate of 33%, and a youth unemployment rate near 60%, in a country where the average age is 26, encourages emigration and fuels a significant informal, unreported economy.
+An unemployment rate of 33%—including a youth unemployment rate of nearly 60% in a country where the average age is 26—encourages emigration and fuels a significant unreported economy.
 Emigration remains challenging, however, because Kosovo lacks visa-free travel to the EU.
 Most of Kosovo's population lives in rural towns outside of the capital, Pristina.
-Inefficient, near-subsistence farming is common - the result of small plots, limited mechanization, and a lack of technical expertise.
-Kosovo enjoys lower labor costs than the rest of the region.
-However, high levels of corruption, little contract enforcement, and unreliable electricity supply have discouraged potential investors.
+Kosovo enjoys lower labor costs than the rest of the region; however, high levels of corruption, little contract enforcement, and unreliable electricity supply have discouraged potential investors.
 The official currency of Kosovo is the euro, but the Serbian dinar is also used illegally in Serb majority communities.
 Kosovo's tie to the euro has helped keep core inflation low.

 Sources: The World Fact Book: Kosovo; Wikipedia: Kosovo

 According to the Constitution, Albanian and Serbian are the official languages of Kosovo.
 Almost 95% of the population speaks Albanian as their native language, followed by Bosnian, Serbian, Turkish, and Romani.